nyghtowl/north-pole-dnd-heist/dm-materials/combat-maps.md

 - Service elevator (loud if rushed)

 ### Description:
 Narrow service corridor with exposed copper pipes hissing with magical steam.
 Flickering enchanted bulbs cast dim blue-green light.
 Metal tool boxes line both walls.
 Open maintenance locker with tools spilling out.
 Steam vents create mist.
 Concrete floor with debris.
+A small grimy window looks out toward the Grand Hall (you can see the hostage situation but can't reach it directly from here).
+The hallway extends north - a long stretch to the Loading Dock.

 ### Specialist Knowledge:

 **JOLLY:** You know the steam pipes carry magical energy - cutting one creates a 10 ft fog cloud.
 The vents lead to multiple floors (you've crawled through them before).
 The service elevator is quiet if you go slow, but LOUD if rushed.
 There's usually a Master Key hidden in maintenance areas (check the locker carefully).
+The small window overlooks Grand Hall but there's no direct access - you'd need to go through other rooms or find another route.

-**GINGER:** You know this hallway connects to Loading Dock (north), Assembly Floor (east), and service elevator (west).
+**GINGER:** You know this hallway is in the back service area.
+The long corridor north leads to Loading Dock (about 80 feet away through the service passage).
+Assembly Floor is east.
+Service elevator is west.
+There's no direct route to Grand Hall from here - the window lets you see in but you'd have to navigate through Loading Dock or other areas to reach it.
 The vent system bypasses locked doors - tight squeeze but doable.
 Security cameras are in corners (currently offline from alarm).
 The service elevator triggers silent alarm if used without key card.

 ### Starting Loot (No Check Required):
 - The Tool Belt: Wrench, pliers, screwdrivers (Thieves' Tools AND Tinker's Tools)